mschilling314/Artificial-Life/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wbDy_aavwSc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-It's also worth noting that there's no free software I could find that can capture a screen recording on Windows, XBox didn't quite cut it as that requires you to select the window, and the simulation was opening and closing windows.
+It's worth noting that there's no free software I could find that can capture a screen recording on Windows, XBox didn't quite cut it as that requires you to select the window, and the simulation was opening and closing windows.

 ## 2-Minute Video
-Unfortunately, README on GitHub doesn't seem to support videos.
-So, the video can be found [here]()
+<iframe width="560" height="315" src="https://www.youtube.com/embed/p1p2iBilarY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-It's also worth noting that there's no free software I could find that can capture a screen recording on Windows, XBox didn't quite cut it as that requires you to select the window, and the simulation was opening and closing windows.
+It's worth noting that there's no free software I could find that can capture a screen recording on Windows, XBox didn't quite cut it as that requires you to select the window, and the simulation was opening and closing windows.

 # Citations
 Karl Sim's Paper on evolution in a digital environment, found [here](https://www.karlsims.com/papers/alife94.pdf)